profusionAI/sc2_AI_bot/README.md

 Requirements:

+SOFTWARE:
+Starcraft II Client
+Starcraft II maps (this project currently uses CyberForestLE.SC2Map from Ladder2019Season1)

+PYTHON PACKAGES:
-Python3.6 -> note that Python3.7 is not currently compatible with tensorflow, and has existing websocket bugs. python-sc2 -> note that this is not an equivalent version to DeepMind's sc2 API. tensorflow keras
+Python3.6 -> note that Python3.7 is not currently compatible with tensorflow, and has existing websocket issues. python-sc2 -> note that this is not an equivalent version to DeepMind's sc2 API. tensorflow keras